Plant breeding: Before World War II

-Successful commercial plant breeding concerns were founded from the late 19th century.
-Gartons Agricultural Plant Breeders in England was established in the 1890s by John Garton, who was one of the first to commercialize new varieties of agricultural crops created through cross-pollination.
+Gartons Agricultural Plant Breeders in England was established in 1880, which became a public company in 1898, by John Garton, who was one of the first to commercialize new varieties of agricultural crops created through cross-pollination.
 The firm's first introduction was the Abundance (variety), an oat variety.
 It is one of the first agricultural grain varieties bred from a controlled cross, introduced to commerce in 1892.

 In the early 20th century, plant breeders realized that Gregor Mendel's findings on the non-random nature of inheritance could be applied to seedling populations produced through deliberate pollinations to predict the frequencies of different types.
 Wheat hybrids were bred to increase the crop production of Italy during the so-called "Battle for Grain" (1925–1940).
 Heterosis was explained by George Harrison Shull.
 It describes the tendency of the progeny of a specific cross to outperform both parents.
 The detection of the usefulness of heterosis for plant breeding has led to the development of inbred lines that reveal a heterotic yield advantage when they are crossed.
 Maize was the first species where heterosis was widely used to produce hybrids.

 Statistical methods were also developed to analyze gene action and distinguish heritable variation from variation caused by environment.
 In 1933 another important breeding technique, cytoplasmic male sterility (CMS), developed in maize, was described by Marcus Morton Rhoades.
 CMS is a maternally inherited trait that makes the plant produce sterile pollen.
 This enables the production of hybrids without the need for labor-intensive detasseling.

 These early breeding techniques resulted in large yield increase in the United States in the early 20th century.
 Similar yield increases were not produced elsewhere until after World War II, the Green Revolution increased crop production in the developing world in the 1960s.